Little almond biscuits: the perfect accessory to an afternoon cuppa. Let's get dunking.

-These tasty little biscuits are quick and easy to make, and are very moreish!
+These tasty little almond biscuits are quick and easy to make, and are very moreish!
 They keep well in a tin so are very useful to have around in case of unexpected guests or hungry children.
-They make a great end to a light meal or a snack at any time of day – they are especially nice with a cup of coffee.
+They make a great end to a light meal or a snack at any time of day – and are especially good with a cuppa.
 Rich with almonds, they are actually quite light because they only use egg whites and have a chewy, meringue-like texture.

 - 3 egg whites